jEnbuska/react-proxy-state/README.md

 ## ContextProvider
 Context state is served by ***ContextProvider***-component.
-ContextProvider-component is created by ***createProvider*** function, that takes the initial state as first argument and eventHandlers as second argument.
+ContextProvider-component is created by ***createProvider*** function, that takes the initialState as first argument and eventHandlers as second argument.
+Both initialState and eventHandlers should be objects.

 ```
 import {createProvider} from 'react-proxy-state'